-Using this framework, we subject a number of key regulators (such as CTCF and SUB1) to knock down experiments to validate their regulation effects (Fig 4D).
-We then identified several active enhancers in noncoding regions, and validated their ability to initiate transcription using luciferase assays (see Supp.
+Using this framework, we subject a number of key regulators (such as MYC and SUB1) to siRNA knock-down to validate their regulatory effect (Fig 4D).
+We then identified several active enhancers in noncoding regions, and validated their ability to influence transcription using luciferase assays (see Supp.
 File/Section(?)
 X).
-In addition, we further selected key SNVs within these enhancers that are important for gene expression control (table Sx).
-Of the 8 motif-disrupting SNVs that we tested, we observed 6 variants with consistent up- or down-regulated activity relative to the wild type (Fig. 5B and Supp.
+We further selected key SNVs within these enhancers that are important for gene expression control (table Sx).
+Of the eight motif-disrupting SNVs that we tested, six showed a consistent up- or down-regulation effect on expression relative to wild type (Fig. 5B and Supp.
 File/Section(?)
 X).
-One particularly interesting example, illustrating ENCODE data integration, is on chromosome 6, 13.5xxx (Fig. 5C).
+One particularly interesting example illustrating ENCODE data integration is on chromosome 6, 13.5xxx (Fig. 5C).
 This enhancer is located in a noncoding region.
-Both histone modification and DHS signals implicate its regulatory role as being active (Fig. 5C), and both our HisShape enhancer prediction method and the EnhancerSeq experiment indicate that this is an enhancer (Fig. 5D).
+Both histone modification and DHS signals indicate an active regulatory role active (Fig. 5C), and both our HisShape enhancer prediction method and EnhancerSeq experiment support its enhancer function (Fig. 5D).
 Hi-C and ChIA-PET data link this region to a downstream gene SYCP2.
-21 out of the 52 ChIP-Seq experiments demonstrate that the region has high regulatory traffic, and motif analysis predicts this C to G mutation can significantly disrupts the FOLS2 binding affinity (see Supp.
+21 out of the 52 ChIP-Seq experiments demonstrate that the region has high frequency chromatin interactions, and motif analysis predicts the C to G mutation significantly disrupts FOLS2 binding affinity (see Supp.
 File/Section(?)
 X).
-A luciferase assay demonstrates that this mutation introduces an xx-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s functionality.
+Luciferase assays demonstrate that this mutation introduces an xx-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s function.

 Conclusion

-This study highlights the values of ENCODE as a resource for cancer research, and leverages ENCODE to provide a step-wise prioritization scheme to pinpoint key regulatory elements and SNVs for small-scale validations.
-One of the key aspects of our analysis clearly scales with larger quantities and more diverse data types.
-In particular, we anticipate that higher quality non-coding annotations (through progressively more accurate Enhancer-seq experiments and deeper Hi-C experiments) will enable better linkages.
-Likewise, the recurrence analysis can be further improved by collecting better-matched data sets and expanding the size of tumor cohorts.
-In that the analyses presented here improve upon data integration, it provides future investigations with a blueprint for similar studies going forward.
+This study highlights the value of ENCODE as a resource for cancer research, and leverages ENCODE to provide a prioritization scheme to pinpoint key regulatory elements and SNVs for small-scale validations.
+A key aspect of our analysis, is that it scales with larger quantities of data, and more diverse data types.
+In particular, we anticipate that higher quality annotation of non-coding elements through progressively more accurate Enhancer-seq experiments and deeper Hi-C experiments will increase the number of known linkages between non-coding elements and target genes.
+Likewise, mutation recurrence analysis can be further improved by collecting better-matched data sets, and expanding the size of tumor cohorts.
+In that the analyses presented here improve with increasing data integration, it provides future investigations with a blueprint for similar studies going forward.
 By amassing ever-larger data sets, we may obtain a more accurate picture of the cancer genome through large-scale data integration.